Australian shepherds may pant a lot.

 What Are Common Australian Shepherd Breathing Problems?

 Though panting a lot is normal for Australian shepherds, if you notice them panting more than what you think is normal, there could be a chance that they have one of the following diseases, which can cause breathing problems.

 It is important to discuss first with your vet before jumping to any conclusions.
 Remember to never medicate your dog unless advised to do so by your vet.

-The most common breathing problem that can affect Australian shepherds are allergies.
+The most common breathing problem that can affect Australian shepherds is allergies.

 Just like humans, dogs can react to environmental allergens such as pollen and dust.

-Most often, the dog will become itchy, and you will notice them scratching or biting at their paws to relieve the itch.
+The dog will often become itchy, and you will notice them scratching or biting at their paws to relieve the itch.

 A common cause of breathing issues for Australian shepherds is heatstroke.